-17. “Network service area” shall have the definition set forth in Rule 1300.67.2.2(b)(11).
+20. “Network service area” shall have the definition set forth in Rule 1300.67.2.2(b)(11).

-18. “Network tier” means a set of network providers made available at the same cost-share level, within a tiered network.
+21. “Network tier,” means a set of network providers made available at the same cost-share level, within a tiered network.
 A network tier does not include providers accessible to enrollees through an out-of-network benefit.

-a.
-A “tiered network” means a network in which network providers in the same practice area of specialty or expertise are available to enrollees at different cost share levels.

-2219.“Number of enrollees assigned to a network provider” means the sum of all enrollees within the network enrolled in product lines licensed by the Department, that the health plan, its subcontracted plan, or its delegated provider group has assigned to a network provider, across all of the network provider’s locations within the health plan network.
+22.“Number of enrollees assigned to a network provider” means the sum of all enrollees within the network enrolled in product lines licensed by the Department, that the health plan, its subcontracted plan, or its delegated provider group has assigned to a network provider, across all of the network provider’s locations within the health plan network.

-30. “Part-time” means the network provider is available less than 32 hours per week to see patients.
+23. “Part-time” means the network provider is available less than 32 hours per week to see patients.